-Welcome to the high octane world of Motocross racing brought to you courtesy of 2XL Games.
+Welcome to the high-octane world of Motocross racing brought to you courtesy of 2XL Games.
 2XL Supercross is a game that is looking to place a fat stamp on the racing genre.
-After spending some quality time with 2XL Supercross, it’s fair to say that headline racers like Crash Bandicoot Nitro Kart, Fastlane Street Racing, and Aqua Moto Racing have officially been put on notice.
+After spending some quality time with 2XL Supercross, it is fair to say that headline racers like Crash Bandicoot Nitro Kart, Fastlane Street Racing, and Aqua Moto Racing have officially been put on notice.

 2XL Supercross plays a great game of racing and all, but I’ll get to that later because the visuals and sound demand the spotlight first.

 In 2XL Supercross progression is done by way of playing one-off races to unlock tracks.
-There is a total of 13 unique tracks based in some of the countries most iconic cities like Las Vegas, New Orleans, and Los Angeles (REPRESENT!) amongst others.
-One of my beefs with racing games on the iPhone are the lack of courses, so it’s good that’s not an issue here.
+There is a total of 13 unique tracks based in some of the country’s most iconic cities like Las Vegas, New Orleans, and Los Angeles (REPRESENT!) amongst others.
+One of my beef with racing games on the iPhone is the lack of courses, so it is good and it’s not an issue here.

-There’s no multi-player action in 2XL Supercross, so you’ll be stuck playing against the field of computer competitors.
+There is no multi-player action in a 2XL Supercross, so you’ll be stuck playing against the field of computer competitors.
 As a decent replacement for true multiplayer gaming, you can upload your times to a worldwide leaderboard to see how you compare 2XL Supercross players everywhere.
-Currently it appears that feature is temporarily down because of server issues, but I’m confident the kinks will be combed out soon.
+Currently, it appears that the feature is temporarily down because of server issues, but I am confident the kinks will be combed out soon.

 I love 2XL Supercross, and I am sure you will too if you are remotely interested in racing games.
 Even if you hate racing, Id still recommends you buy a 2XL Supercross to serve as a visual showpiece for your iPhone or iPod touch.
 It looks THAT good.
 There are two things that prevent me from crowning this racer with a perfect rating.